esome/google-sheets-parser/README.md

 # Google Sheets Parser

-`google-sheets-parser` is a library for dynamically parsing Google Sheets into Golang structs.
+Google Sheets Parser is a library for dynamically parsing Google Sheets into Golang structs.

 ## Installation